cinight/ShaderVariantTool/README.md

 2. Shouldn't the tool show all the keywords in every individual variant?
    - In most of my use case, I care more about what keywords are being included (i.e. not stripped) in the build, instead of individual variant, which the keyword list for each variant could be too many/long to look at.
    - If you do need the detailed variant list, use [Project Auditor](https://github.com/Unity-Technologies/ProjectAuditor/blob/master/Documentation~/Installing.md#package-manager-ui-recommended)
+3. What are internal / unique program count?
+   - internal count = shader variants that are serialized in the player.
+This count should be equals to the shader variant count after scriptable-stripping.
+If not, it means a shader has error and thus the problematic shader variant will be skipped.
+   - unique count = deduplicated shader variants after shader compilation
+4. Please note that for XR there might be more variants added after compilation so the original shader variant count might be less than the shader variant counts after stripping.